tomkerkhove/promitor/docs/configuration/v2.x/runtime/scraper.md

 ---
 layout: default
-title: Runtime Configuration
+title: Scraper Runtime Configuration
 ---

-This article covers an overview of all the knobs that you can tweak to align the runtime with your needs.
+This article covers an overview of all the knobs that you can tweak to align the Scraper runtime with your needs.

-Promitor runtime is configured by mounting the configuration to a volume.
+Promitor Scraper runtime is configured by mounting the configuration to a volume.

 Depending on the operating system, it need to be available on :